pubino/share-and-tell/README.md

 - Produce JSON, HTML, and CSV outputs with folder metadata and editable comment fields.
 - Optional pre-population of comments from a JSON mapping.
 - Docker image and `docker-compose` configuration for read-only execution against a shared path.
+- Cross-platform Electron desktop app with a polished UI for choosing folders, options, and export destinations.

 ## Quick Start